Sterling edges up as Fed policy expectations peg back dollar

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON Oct 27 Sterling rose against the dollar on Monday, boosted by robust British retail sales data and expectations the Federal Reserve will emphasise this week that U.S. interest rates are likely to stay lower for longer.
+LONDON Oct 27 Sterling rose against the dollar on Monday, boosted by expectations that the Federal Reserve will this week emphasise that U.S. interest rates are likely to stay lower for longer.

-Sterling was up 0.35 percent at $1.6140, building on Friday's gains, made after data showed the UK economy grew at a healthy pace in the third quarter.
-A report from the Confederation of British Industry on Monday showed that its October retail sales balance held steady at +31, beating economists' forecasts of a fall to +25.
+The single currency traded flat at 78.755 pence, barely reacting to a below-expectations Ifo business sentiment survey from Germany.

-The dollar also struggled after U.S. pending homes sales numbers grew less than expected and the services sector slowed.
+Sterling was up 0.2 percent at $1.6115, building on Friday's gains made after data showed the UK economy grew at a healthy pace in the third quarter.

-"Short-term, the pound could see some aggressive swings against the dollar around Wednesday's U.S. interest rate decision," said Nawaz Ali, analyst at Western Union.
+"I am not expecting (Fed chair) Janet Yellen to appear hawkish, enhancing the chances of sterling benefiting from risk appetite," said Jameel Ahmad, chief market analyst at FXTM.

 The Federal Reserve is widely expected to end its asset purchase programme at this week's policy meeting.
 It is also expected to keep its key policy language unchanged in its statement, with the phrase "a considerable amount of time" being retained with respect to the timing of a rate rise.